DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 <p>But I would not be called "death" so soon.
 I made a pact with Death.
 On the day of the wedding, I killed Sergei, my brother, and sealed my pact with his blood.</p>
 <p>I found Tatyana weeping in the garden east of the chapel.
 She fled from me, and I pursued.
 Finally, in despair, she flung herself from the walls of Ravenloft, and I watched everything I ever wanted fall from my grasp forever.</p>
 <p>It was a thousand feet through the mists.
 No trace of her was ever found, and not even I know her final fate.
 Arrows from the castle guards pierced me to my soul, but I did not die.
 Nor did I live.
 I became undead, forever.</p>
 <p>I have studied much since then.
 'Vampyr' is my new name.
 I still lust for life and youth, and I curse the living that took them from me.
 Even the sun is against me, but little else can harm me now.
 Even a stake through my heart does not kill me, though it holds me from movement.
-But the sword, that cursed sword that Sergei brought!
-I must dispose of that awful tool!
-I fear and hate it as much as the sun.</p>
+Only the sword, that cursed sword that Sergei brought!
+I hated it as much as the sun.
+But it is long gone now, and no other weapon shall stay my hand.</p>
 <p>I have learned much, too, about this land of Barovia.
 Ancient are its ways, ancient beyond the knowledge of the simple folk of the valley.
 Ancient gods dwelt in this valley long before my coming, and three hidden fanes still give tribute to their memories.
 I visited the Swamp Fane, the Forest Fane, and the Mountain Fane, and claimed their power for my own.
 Their servants now serve me, and thus I have become the Land.</p>
 <p>Since my passage into eternity, I have often hunted for Tatyana.
 I have even felt her within my grasp, though she fled from me once again.
 But she cannot run forever—and I have nothing but time.</p>
 <p>I write this now to crystallize my rage in the face of time's bitter winds.
 As the chill of the grave grips my heart, I feel all that I was leave me—the death of the man, and the birth of the immortal.
 Yet this memory shall persevere, a scion of that righteous fury.
 I shall bury the past, and so begin anew.</p>